Philippine Bank of Communications: Subsidiaries and affiliates

 PBCom is a member of BancNet and the Philippine Deposit Insurance Corporation.

-In 2014, PBCom acquired a majority stake with the Controlling Stockholders of Dipolog-based rural bank Banco Dipolog, thus making the said bank as PBCom's subsidiary.
+From 2014 to 2019, PBCom acquired a majority stake from the controlling stockholders of the Dipolog-based rural bank, Banco Dipolog, thereby making it a subsidiary of PBCom.
+In 2018, Banco Dipolog was renamed PBCom Rural Bank, and in 2019 it was acquired by and absorbed into Producers Bank.

 Competition

 PBCom competes with other commercial banks, such as International Exchange Bank and other banks.
 It also competes with major banks, such as Metrobank, BPI, Equitable PCI Bank, Land Bank of the Philippines and Philippine National Bank.

 PBCom's headquarters was also home to the headquarters of a competitor bank, EastWest Bank, who utilised the 20th and 21st floors of the PBCom Tower.